ankitNegiDev/Cloud-Drive-Project-Backend/01_PROJECT_THINKING/backend.md

 * ### (2) Get folder using parent id as query parameters

+  * the api route will be get request on `http://localhost:3000/api/folder` query params..
+  * so when the user open any folder it will show all the files and folder inside it.
+  * Reads all children items of the folder.
+  * and same to show all the content on the root folder we can call our api with folderId for root.

   * the api route is `http://localhost:3000/api/folder` or with query parameter if parent id is avilable `http://localhost:3000/api/folder?parentId=abc123` --
   * it will show all the files and folder inside the abc123 parent folder id
   * **see i created first folder as my root folder -- in this folder i am getting parent id -- as null but how i create -- folder inside the root folder** so for this -- just copy the id the root folder and pass it as the parentId in the nested folder so nested folder will have parent id as root folder.